How Does a Personal Injury Lawsuit Work?

 Who you sue for a personal injury is an important decision in your case.
 Your attorney will work with you to discover any party that may be liable for your damages.

-The individual or entity directly responsible, or others you may not know about, can bear liability.
-Revealing who caused your losses can help you decide who you can seek compensation from, whether through a lawsuit or an insurance claim.
+The individual or entity directly responsible for your injury, or others you may not know about, can bear liability for your damages.
+Investigating who caused your losses can help you decide who to seek compensation from, whether through a lawsuit or an insurance claim.

 Why Would You Sue an Insurance Company for a Personal Injury?